tony-waters/tony-waters.github.io/_posts/2026-03-19-fundamental-decisions-when-creating-jpa-one-to-one-relationships.md

 In practice, mapping `@OneToOne` relationships can be considered in relation to some fundamental decisions:

-It can be useful to consider JPA `@OneToOne` mappings in this context:

 - Where the entity lifecycle is managed
 - Where the foreign key lives (`Parent`<sup>[[1]](#notes)</sup> or `Child`<sup>[[1]](#notes)</sup>)
 - Whether the `Child` shares the `Parent` primary key